Go Bong-jae

-Go Bong-jae (Korean: 고봉재; born 14 May 1993) is a South Korean professional baseball pitcher who is currently playing for the Doosan Bears of the KBO League.
+Go Bong-jae (Korean: 고봉재; born 14 May 1993) is a South Korean professional baseball pitcher who played for the Doosan Bears of the KBO League.
 He is a sidearm pitcher.
 He graduated from Howon University and was selected for the Doosan Bears by a draft in 2016 (2nd draft, 3rd round).

+play style

+The right-handed sidearm pitcher is considered to have a slow fastball that sits in the low-to-mid 90s, but he has a reliable breaking ball and a serviceable changeup.
+He uses a four-seam fastball to work the count, a slider as his deciding pitch, and a changeup as his third pitch.